wp-plugins/upload-larger-plugins/readme.txt

 * <a href="http://profiles.wordpress.org/davidanderson#content-plugins">Other free plugins on my WordPress profile page</a>
 * <a href="http://wordshell.net">WordShell - WordPress from the command line</a>

+== Screenshots ==

+1. New plugin uploading widget - accepting plugin zips of any size

 == Installation ==

 Standard WordPress plugin installation: